Lipschitz-Regularized Critics Lead to Policy Robustness Against Transition Dynamics Uncertainty: Experiments

 \subsubsection{Policy Setup}

-We compare PPO-PGDLC against PPO, but we modify the PGD solver of PPO-PGDLC due to the following reason.
-Recall that the observation space defined in Section \ref{sec:go2-simulation-setup} includes velocity and gait commands.
-Since these commands are chosen by the human operator and not subject to noise in the environment, it is not realistic for them to be adversarially perturbed in Algorithm \ref{alg:wcve-pgd}.
-Similar reasoning applies to the parts of the state vector containing previous actions and clock inputs.
+We compare PPO against PPO-PGDLC with the PGD solver modified, because the observation space defined above includes velocity and gait commands, previous actions, and clock inputs.
+Since this information is internal to the agent and not subject to noise in the environment, it is not realistic for it to be adversarially perturbed.
 Therefore, we mask the corresponding dimensions of the state vector so that they are not altered by the PGD solver.
 For PPO-PGDLC policies, we select $\epsilon=0.001$ and perform a grid search for the hyperparameter $\lambda \in \{5\times10^{-5},10^{-4},10^{-3},10^{-2}\}$.
 At each time step $t$, the policy receives the 5 most recent observations $\{o_{t-4},\cdots,o_t\}$ to predict an action $a_t$.
 Both actor and critic networks are multi-layer perceptrons with hidden sizes $[512, 256, 128]$ and ReLU activations.
 Each policy is trained for $1.97 \times 10^8$ transitions in total.
-To isolate the impact of PGDLC on robustness, domain randomization is \textit{not} applied during policy training.